SystemsApproach/private5g/core.rst

 all common functions in access routers, even if they go beyond what you usually find in enterprise or backbone routers.
-The other detail of note is that because the RAN is an overlay network, the RAN side of the UPF is responsible for encapsualting and decapsulating packets (as depicted in :numref:`Figure %s <fig-tunnels>` of Section 2.3).
+The other detail of note is that because the RAN is an overlay network, the RAN side of the UPF is responsible for encapsulating and decapsulating packets transmitted to base stations (as depicted in :numref:`Figure %s
+<fig-tunnels>` of Section 2.3).

 The rest of the functional elements in :numref:`Figure %s
 <fig-5g-core>` implement the Control Plane (CP).
 Of these, two
-represent the core of the CP functionality (as sketched in :numref:`Figure %s <fig-secure>` of Section 2.4):
+represent the majority of the functionality that's unique to the Mobile Core CP (as sketched in :numref:`Figure %s <fig-secure>` of Section 2.4):

 *  *AMF (Core Access and Mobility Management Function):* Responsible for connection and reachability management, mobility management, access